NoroffFEU/development-platforms/src/content/docs/cms/sanity/sanity-case-study.md

        .catch((err) => console.error(err));
      ```

-### HTML/JAVASCRIPT SETUP RECAP
+### HTML & JAVASCRIPT SETUP RECAP

-[x] Created a project.
+✓ Created a project.

-[x] Set up Sanity Studio using our CLI.
+✓ Set up Sanity Studio using our CLI.

-[x] Created a schema using a code editor.
+✓ Created a schema using a code editor.

-[x] Added some content via the Studio, that now lives in the Content Lake.
+✓ Added some content via the Studio, that now lives in the Content Lake.

-[x] Connected a front-end that fetches and displays this content.
+✓ Connected a front-end that fetches and displays this content.

 ## SANITY EXAMPLE SET UP WITH NEXT JS 14 | TYPESCRIPT | REACT | TAILWIND CSS